UCBAC Pop–up

 Participants will engage in conversations that center the experiences and contributions of Black administrators in higher education and that explore approaches to strengthening institutional impact and community engagement.

-TENTATIVE AGENDA
+AGENDA

 Student Activities Center, Basement Level Conference Rooms (1-3) for a check-in and welcome.